ruhigit/Unsupervised-Classification/README.md

 # Unsupervised-Classification
 Automatically extract semantic topics from documents.

-We use the LDA model of the [Gensim](https://radimrehurek.com/gensim/tutorial.html) library.
+We use the [LDA](https://radimrehurek.com/gensim/wiki.html#latent-dirichlet-allocation) algorithm of the [Gensim](https://radimrehurek.com/gensim/tutorial.html) library.